goodylabs/pm2-ssh/README.md

-# pm2-ssh
+# PM2 SSH
-Easily connect to remote environment using pm2 settings
+Easily connect to remote environment using PM2 settings

 #### Connect to the 1st server from PM2 staging settings